mozilla/firefox-translations-training/README.md

 It uses fast translation engine [Marian](https://marian-nmt.github.io) and [Snakemake](https://snakemake.github.io/) framework for workflow management and parallelization.

+Check out [Model training guide](https://github.com/mozilla/firefox-translations-training/wiki/Model-training-guide) in the wiki for practical advice how to train models using the pipeline.

 ## System requirements

 ### Local mode